p1ne/fdim-controller/README.md

 - J_CAN is for in-car MS-CAN bus (pin 1 CAN H, pin 2 CAN L)
 - J_RESET is jumper pair to reset Arduino if needed
 - J_SERIAL is jumper pair to get serial data (e.g. to print musical tracks)

+SPI protocol is used to control CAN interface.
+SPI CS line is wired to Arduino pin 10.
+CAN messages received trigger interrupt bound to Arduino pin 7.

+I2C protocol is used to interact with Real-Time Clock module.

+Voltage regulator is used despite the fact that Arduino Pro Micro can handle power voltage up to 12 volts.
+Real vehicle voltage with engine running can be up to 14 volts, so usage of separate voltage regulator gives more guarantees.

 ![](doc/images/schematic.png)